travelmarx/scrapbook101core/docbuild/articles/get-started.md

 ## Run live

-After running Scrapbook101core locally, you can take an optional next step and run Scrapbook101core as a web service.
+After running {{productName}} locally, you can take an optional next step and run {{productName}} as a web service.
 To do this you need to go live, which means publishing your site live with the following services:

 - [Azure Cosmos DB Service][cosmos] - This works the same as local emulator and you can copy any documents created locally to the live service.